Abarim Publications' online Biblical Greek Dictionary

 The participles τυχων and τυχον (tuchon) express chance but likely chance: "perhaps" in the sense of "probably" (1 Corinthians 16:6).
 Combined with the particle of negation ου (ou) it expresses "not probable" or "uncommon" (Acts 19:11, 28:2).

 - Together with the preposition εν (en), meaning in, on, at or by: the verb εντυγχανω (entugchano), meaning to impart upon (Acts 25:24), and in that sense: to intercede (Romans 8:27, Hebrews 7:25).
-From this verb in turn derives:
+This verb occurs 5 times, see full concordance, and from it in turn derives:

 - The noun εντευξις (enteuxis), meaning an intercession (1 Timothy 2:1 and 4:5 only).